 Foundation - Shelf Life: 6-12 months

 Once you've opened your liquid or cream foundation, it's suggested that you discard within 6 months to a year.
-Is the color starting to change?
+Is the colour starting to change?
 Is the formula starting to separate?
 Are you getting a streaky finish?
 These are key indicators that a foundation is past its prime.

 FYI- Bacteria loves foundations that are water-based, and so repeatedly dipping your fingers and brushes directly into your foundation can increase bacterial growth.
 Instead, pour the foundation onto the back of your hand or on a mixing palette.